Yankee Doodle Coffee Shop: Closing of the restaurant

 In 2008, citing economic considerations, Beckwith decided to close the Doodle.
 The New York Times quoted alumnus Jonathan Zittrain, a professor at Oxford University, as saying, "It’s one of the few dynastic successions that I had hoped would never end".
 Vice president of the University, Bruce Alexander, said, "If they had been in one of [Yale's] properties, we would have made every effort to keep the business going so future generations of Yale students could enjoy the same pigs in blankets we did".

 Soon after the news got out, alumni and students began a movement to reopen the business.
-A group of alumni began soliciting donations online through Facebook groups, and owner Rick Beckwith solicited donations via a website, which offered various Doodle-branded merchandise for sale.
+A group of alumni began soliciting donations online through Facebook groups, and owner Rick Beckwith solicited donations via a website which offered various Doodle-branded merchandise for sale.
+This effort raised thousands of dollars via donations and merchandise sales.

 Controversy over donated money and merchandise orders

 The restaurant has remained closed since January 2008, but the Doodle website has continued advertising Doodle-related merchandise for sale and soliciting donations.

 In August 2008, articles appeared in the Yale Daily News and the New Haven Register, reporting that Yale alumni and members of the community who had ordered Doodle merchandise via Rick Beckwith's web site were unhappy that the merchandise they paid for was not delivered.
+According to the Yale Alumni Magazine, Beckwith apologized, saying that he would "reship any missing items 'in a timely manner' and send refunds if nothing is left in stock."